Ayeshaaiman9654/Hugo_Ayesha/content/publication/mdpi/index.md

 summary: Mitochondria are among the most important organelles in eukaryotic cells and have a distinctive structure composed of lipid-bilayer membranes [1].
 A mitochondrion has a unique structure comprising four parts the outer mitochondrial membrane (OMM), the inter-membranous space (IMS), the inner mitochondrial membrane (IMM), and the matrix, with each part performing a specific role.
 The permeability of mitochondrial lipid membranes differs; the outer membrane is permeable to a broad range of small molecules, but the inner membrane is selective [2].
 The passage of molecules through the IMM is controlled by a variety of specialized channel proteins [3].

 tags:
-- Source Themes
+- More Publications
-featured: false
+featured: True

 # links:
 # - name: ""